adzuki1/yt-audio-dl/README.md

 # EN

-This repository contains a Python script that:
+This repository contains a Python program that:
-- Download audio from YouTube URLs provided in XLSX file.
+- Download audio from YouTube URLs provided in an XLSX file sheet.
-- Create audio clips using timestamps provided in XLSX file.
+- Create audio clips using timestamps provided in the XLSX file sheet.
-- Organize the output into specified folders.
+- Organize the output into just created specified folders, also defined in the XLSX file sheet.

 #  VERSION 1

 ## Features

 - Download audio clips from YouTube URLs in MP3 format.
-- Organize downloads into folders specified in XLSX file.
+- Organize downloads into folders specified in the XLSX file.
-- Automated batch processing of tasks defined in XLSX file.
+- Automated batch processing of tasks defined in the XLSX file.

 ## Dependencies